digitalreplica/fractal-knowledge/note/fundamentals.md

 - Repository name: name of repository
 - Type: type of note

-So if you included this repository in your knowledge, this note would be stored at `digitalreplica/public/fractal knowlege/note/fundamentals`.
+So if you included this repository in your knowledge, this note would be stored at `digitalreplica/public/fractal-knowlege/note/fundamentals`.

 A default repository is defined and located at `me/private/notes`.
 It should be obvious that you own the notes, they're your private notes, not to be shared.
 Inside the repository, a note would go in the note folder, a topic will go in the topic folder.

 This makes it easy to find all notes of a given type across all repositories, by searching like `/topic/`.

 ### Templates
 There are templates to make all this easier, but there's no convention (yet) for where to put them.
-It's assumed that many people will publish templates, so a similar naming convention to notes may be needed.
+The template uses `_templates` It's assumed that many people will publish templates, so a similar naming convention to notes may be needed.

 ### Knowledge sets
 All of these pieces combine into a knowledge set.
 This is simply a collection of knowledge repositories and a couple of special files.